 - The actual content of any private communication will not be accessed unless required by law or otherwise regarded as necessary for the achievements of one or more of the objectives set out above;

 - Staff and specifically contracted entities will be bound by confidentiality agreements in respect of interception and monitoring activities.

 - EasyComs confirms that it has a procedure in place for the notice and take-down of illegal material, where EasyComs itself hosts content.
 In compliance with section 77 of the Electronic Communications and Transactions Act (No. 25 of 2002) Contact our office directly for any queries.

 Upon receipt of a complaint, or having become aware of an incident, the service provider reserves the right to, as may be applicable:

 - Inform the user’s network administrator of the incident and require the network administrator or network owner to deal with the incident according to this AUP.

-- EasyComs may share information concerning such incidents with other Internet Access providers, or publish the information, and/or make available the users’ details to law enforcement agencies - at EasyComs discretion following a breach of these rules.
+- EasyComs may share information concerning such incidents with other Internet Access providers, or publish the information, and/or make available the users’ details to law enforcement agencies - at EasyComs sole discretion following a breach of these rules.